Guidance

 Where a deportation or exclusion order or an exclusion decision is lifted, time spent in the UK before the order or decision, and while the order or decision was extant, do not count towards continuous residence.

-Continuous residence is broken where an applicant is deported or removed from the UK, and the permission held at the time of leaving the UK has expired unless CR 4.2 applies.
+Continuous residence is broken where an applicant is deported or removed from the UK, and the permission held at the time of leaving the UK has expired unless before 24 November 2016, the applicant made a successful application for entry clearance or permission (either in or outside the UK) within 28 days of the date their previous permission expired.

 Removal directions

-An applicant’s period of continuous residence is broken if they are subject to removal directions under section 10 of the Immigration and Asylum Act 1999 (unless the applicant is applying under Appendix Long Residence).
+An applicant’s period of continuous residence is broken if they are subject to removal directions, or for applications under Appendix Long Residence they are removed from the UK, under section 10 of the Immigration and Asylum Act 1999.

 You can find out if the applicant has been served a removal direction notice and whether it expired by going to the Notice of Liability section of the Compliance and Enforcement Case Card.
 If the applicant has had removal directions set upon them or cancelled, you can go to the Arrange Travel Service on the Compliance and Enforcement Case Card.